Xeronaus/Xeronaus/README.md

 ## About Me 🧻
 I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 😐

+Indonesia is pretty good for me, but the country sometimes jokes too far 🫤

 ## Links 🔗
 I'm not sure what to put here yet, how about [Anuken's Cube](https://anuken.github.io/cube/)?